eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/httpapi-concepts.md

 #### Update: Write only if the resource already exists

-The following example request shows how you can make sure that a `PUT` request does not create the resource, i.e. how you can enforce that the Thing can only be updated by the request, but you do not generated a duplicate by mistake.
+The following example request shows how you can make sure that a `PUT` request does not create the resource, i.e. how you can enforce that the Thing can only be updated by the request, but you do not generate a duplicate by mistake.

 ```
 PUT .../things/{thingId}